Steep Canyon Rangers: Continued touring

 In 2011, Steep Canyon Rangers signed with Rounder Records with lead singer Woody Platt saying "[the Rangers] are honored to join Rounder Records and be a part of such a rich musical history."
 The band has recorded three records on the label as well as two collaborations with Steve Martin.
 Drummer and percussionist, Michael Ashworth, was added to the tour in 2013 and subsequently joined the Rangers as full-time member in the fall; Ashworth's performances feature a signature "box kit" consisting of multiple cajóns mixed with standard and modified drum hardware; it is sometimes referred to as a "cajón drum kit".

 In 2013, the Steep Canyon Rangers' solo album Nobody Knows You won the Grammy Award for Best Bluegrass Album.

-The previous year, their 2012 collaboration with Steve Martin, Rare Bird Alert, was nominated for the same award.
+The previous year, their 2012 collaboration with Martin, Rare Bird Alert, was nominated for the same award.

-As of 2025, the Steep Canyon Rangers continue to tour the U.S. as well as appear with Steve Martin and Martin Short in their comedy act "in a Very Stupid Conversation".
+As of 2025, the Steep Canyon Rangers continue to tour the U.S. as well as appear with Martin and Martin Short in their comedy act "In a Very Stupid Conversation".